Albatrosses - mates for life

 This clip is from

-The ultimate portrait of Earth's polar regions: the last great wilderness on the planet.
+The ultimate portrait of the Polar regions - the last great wildernesses on the planet.